 To have reverence for someone or something means a gesture of respect that we show to the person.
 It is when we have a high sense of honour for someone that we respect.
 To show sincere reverence to God is when we sincerely honour God and fear Him.
 It is when we elevate God above everything else that exists.

 Sincere reverence to God does not flow out of lip service or to show the world that we are the holiest.
+Sincere reverence comes from a true and sincere worship of God.
 It means that our worship of God is not false.
 Sincere reverence to God is born out of respect and devotion to God.

 False reverence is simply an outward show of righteousness but a high disregard for God’s commands.

 Reverence starts in the heart and manifests in our actions.
 When we have reverence for God, it manifests in the things we do and how we do them.